Consignment not more than £135

 What if it is a B2B sale?

-B2B sales not exceeding £135 will be subject to the reverse charge by the UK customer where a valid VAT number is provided.
+B2B sales not exceeding £135 are subject to the reverse charge by the UK customer where a valid VAT number is provided.

 If the business customer is importing the goods into the UK, it will need to manage the import VAT and customs duty position.